seadowg/cv/cv.md

 * 150+ year old global newspaper moving from weekly to daily news
 * Lead a team of engineers to build Android and iOS app in parallel from scratch
-* Collaborated with editorial team and C level project sponsors
+* Collaborated with editorial team and C level project sponsors on working with third party design agency

 ##### Courier parcel tracking app